KevinBjarnemark/reoptinew/README.md

 ### Loading Spinner

 The app is equipped with a loading spinner that tracks various processes, including backend operations, general computing loads, and queued tasks.
 It adapts based on system activity and transitions into a notification system to indicate successful or failed results.
 This keeps the user aware of the status of the app by providing real-time feedback.
-The spinner is initself fused with the Reoptinew logo to enhance brand awareness.
+The spinner is in itself fused with the Reoptinew logo to enhance brand awareness.

 ![Loading Screen](docs/assets/live-app/loading-screen.gif)